Costub/costub/README.md

 # Hey, I'm Kaustubh 🏀

 AI engineer at Goldman Sachs — I build and own AI & agentic workflows that take the busywork out of investment research.
-Outside work I'm usually making beats, DJing, editing videos, adding to the sneaker rotation, or watching whatever sport is on.
+Outside work I'm usually making beats, DJing, adding to the sneaker rotation, or watching whatever sport is on.

 ## Things I've built recently